MadhavanShanmugam888/Power-BI-Projects/Energy Consumption/Readme.md

 # Requirements

-To run this project:
-Power BI Desktop (latest version recommended)
+* To run this project: Power BI Desktop (latest version recommended)
-Basic understanding of:
-Data modeling
-DAX
-Relationships
-Power Query transformations
+* Basic understanding of: Data modeling, DAX, Relationships, Power Query transformations

 # How to Use

-Download the .pbix file.
+* Download the .pbix file.
-Open in Power BI Desktop.
+* Open in Power BI Desktop.
-Refresh data (if required).
+* Refresh data (if required).
-Use the navigation buttons to filter energy types.
+* Use the navigation buttons to filter energy types.
-Explore KPI metrics and insights.
+* Explore KPI metrics and insights.

 # Author